50 Gluten Dairy Grain Free Lunch Box Ideas How to Pack Lunch on a Special Diet

 Many of you know it can be tricky.
 They will eat the same meal at home but then when they are at school the might not.
 On the other hand, if we give them the foods they love that are not as healthy “just to get them to eat” they avoid all of the healthy stuff and only eat the junk.

-Being the mother of an elementary school child, I have been experimenting for a couple of years on what’s best to put in my daughter’s lunch box that is healthy and delicious.
+Being a mother, I have been experimenting for years on what’s best to put in my daughter’s lunch box that is healthy and delicious.

 And I’ve settled on a strategy that works best for us…